Student Payroll Procedures

 Student Wage Limits

-Earnings and Hour Limits
+Earnings and Hours

 We strongly enourage students to sign up for direct deposit.
 You will avoid misplacing checks, having to go to the bank to cash a check, filling out forms with the Post Office to have mail sent elsewhere during break, etc. Signing up for direct deposit is done electronically.
 Review the instructions.
 You will need your bank information, account information and routing number.
 Please be advised that it can take 1-2 payrolls before the direct deposit goes into effect.